A duality for Moore groups: The space of coefficients and SIN-groups

-\bprop $\K(G)$ has the following properties: \begin{enumerate} \item $\K(G)$ is equal to the space of the coefficients of all norm-continuous unitary representations of $G$; \item $\K(G)$ contains the constant 1; \item all functions $f\in\K(G)$ are bounded; \item $\K(G)$ is contained in the linear span of all positive-definite functions on $G$. \end{enumerate} \eprop \bpr Only first statement needs proof.
-Every $f\in \mathcal K_p(G)$ may be represented as a linear combination of positive functionals on $C_p^*(G)$.
-In their turn, they are the coefficients of representations of the algebra $C_p^*(G)$, and this is the same as norm continuous representations $G$. \epr
+\bprop $\K(G)$ has the following properties: \begin{enumerate} \item $\K(G)$ is contained in the linear span of all positive-definite functions on $G$; \item $\K(G)$ is equal to the space of the coefficients of all norm-continuous unitary representations of $G$; \item $\K(G)$ contains the constant 1; \item all functions $f\in\K(G)$ are bounded; \item the linear span of the coefficients of irreducible norm continuous representations is dense in $\K(G)$. \end{enumerate} \eprop \bpr By proposition \ref{Astar-properties}(3), $\K(G)$ is the linear span of states of all $C_p^*(G)$.
+For every state $f\in \big(C_p^*(G)\big)^\star$, the corresponding function on $G$ is positive definite.
+This implies (1) and (this is a known fact) (4).
+From the other side, $f$ has form $f(\mu)=\langle \pi(\mu)x,x\rangle$, $\mu\in C_p^*(G)$, for some representation $\pi$ of $C_p^*(G)$, and for some vector $x$.
+Then $f$ is a coefficient of the representation $\pi\circ i_p$ of $G$ (see notations \ref{nots-envelope}), if we identify $G$ with its image in $M_c(G)$.
+Since $\|\pi\circ i_p\|\le p$, this representation is norm continuous and this proves (2).
+For (3), note that constant 1 function is the coefficient of the trivial representation, which is norm continuous.
+And finally, (5) follows from proposition \ref{Astar-properties}(4), since coefficients of irreducible representations are pure states. \epr

 \bex {\bf Discrete groups.} If $G$ is discrete, algebras $C_p^*(G)$ correspond to {\it all\/} representations of $G$, as they are all continuous.
+This means that $\K(G)$ is the space of the coefficients of all unitary representations of $G$, i.e., the Fourier-Stieltjes algebra $B(G)$.
 In particular, consider the regular representation on the space $L_2(G)$: $U_s\phi(t) = \phi(s^{-1}t)$.
-Take $\phi=I_e$, $\psi=I_s$ (indicator functions of the points $e$ and $s$), then the function
+Take $\phi=I_{\{e\}}$, $\psi=I_{\{s\}}$ (indicator functions of the points $e$ and $s$), then the function

 belongs to $\K(G)$.
 Thus, $\K(G)$ contains all finitely supported functions on $G$.
 On a non-discrete group, the regular representation is not norm continuous and $\K(G)$ does not contain all its coefficients. \eex